8 CAREER EXERCISES

 8 P’s of Work: designed by Otcho, inspired by the work of Maslow's Hierarchy of Needs: Maslow, A. H. (1943).
 A Theory of Human Motivation.
 Psychological Review, 50(4), 370-396. ; Herzberg's Two-Factor Theory: Herzberg, F., Mausner, B., & Snyderman, B. B. (1959).
 The Motivation to Work.
 Wiley. ; McClelland's Theory of Needs: McClelland, D. C. (1961).
 The Achieving Society.
 Free Press. ; Deci & Ryan's Self-Determination Theory: Deci, E. L., & Ryan, R. M. (1985).
 Intrinsic Motivation and Self-Determination in Human Behavior.
 Plenum Press. ; Reiss's 16 Basic Desires Theory: Reiss, S. (2004).
 Multifaceted Nature of Intrinsic Motivation: The Theory of 16 Basic Desires.
 Review of General Psychology, 8(3), 179–193. ; Pink's Work on Autonomy, Mastery, and Purpose: Pink, D. H. (2009).
 Drive: The Surprising Truth About What Motivates Us.
 Riverhead Books. ; Appelo's Moving Motivators (CHAMPFROG): Appelo, J. (2010).
 Management 3.0: Leading Agile Developers, Developing Agile Leaders.
 Addison-Wesley Professional.

-• Dive deeper into the root reason for your top three P's of Work, giving clarity on non-negotiables.
+Dive deeper into the root reason for your top three P's of Work, giving clarity on what your non-negotiables are.

 Sources